Congressional App Challenge #HouseOfCode

 Here’s what you need to know.

 The annual Congressional App Challenge (CAC) is a Congressional initiative to encourage student engagement in STEM and, more specifically, computer science.
 Middle and high school students from across America are invited to participate as individuals or in teams.
-The new challenge is live as of June 4, 2018.
-Entries will be accepted through September 10, 2018.
+Click for the full set of rules.
+The new challenge is live as of July 9, 2019.
+Entries will be accepted through November 1, 2019.

 In order to participate, a child must live or go to school in a participating congressional district.
+See the full list here.
 They need to code an app in any language for any platform (phone, tablet, robot, etc.) In addition to building the app, applicants need to create a video explaining what the app does and how it works.

-Congressional App Challenge winners get recognition from their Member of Congress, and their app will be displayed on Capitol Hill.
+The Challenge winners get recognition from their Member of Congress, and their app will be displayed on Capitol Hill.
+Learn what you need to know to compete on the CAC site.

 The CAC aims to bridge the gender, geographic, and racial gaps in tech by building the domestic pipeline of future tech innovators.
 In its first three years, the program inspired over 8,800 students across 43 states and territories to code over 2,400 apps for desktop PCs, web, tablets, mobiles or other platforms.
 Participant demographics in the 605 App Challenges surpassed all tech industry diversity metrics.
 This year, the Congressional App Challenge strives to build upon this success.